-- Application for post-baccalaureate study and non-refundable \$25 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes - Resumé
+- Application for post-baccalaureate study and nonrefundable \$25 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes - Resumé

-Master of Education and add-on Licensure Programs
+Master of Education and Add-on Licensure Programs

-- Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes or sent electronically directly to Meredith College from the institution - Two completed recommendation forms, in sealed envelopes, from people with knowledge of the applicant's professional work or ability - Official report of scores of the Graduate Record Examinations® (GRE®) taken within the last 5 years, mailed directly from the Educational Testing Service, or official mailed scores from the Miller Analogies Test (MAT®).
+- Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes or sent electronically directly to Meredith College from the institution.
+For CIS applicants, official transcripts must demonstrate earned Master's degree related to education. - Two completed recommendation forms, in sealed envelopes, from people with knowledge of the applicant's professional work or ability - Official report of scores of the Graduate Record Examinations[®] (GRE[®]) taken within the last 5 years, mailed directly from the Educational Testing Service, or official mailed scores from the Miller Analogies Test (MAT[®]).
 Target scores GRE Verbal = 148 or higher, Quantitative = 150 or higher, Analytical = 4.0 or higher.

 Miller Analogies Test target score = 400 or higher.
 Plan to take the exam early.
-We accept the highest combination of scores. - Statement of work experience (resume or C.V.) - Copy of K-12 teaching license issued in the United States - Responses to essay questions
+We accept the highest combination of scores.

+- Statement of work experience (resume or C.V.) - Copy of K-12 teaching license issued in the United States - · Responses to essay questions